gscept/GPULang/README.md

 GPULang also offers a reflection API, which allows a title to reason about the shader resource layout, allowing for a dynamic setup of desciptor sets/root signatures/bind groups/etc...

-GPULang uses the following libraries (all of which are automatically downloaded through fips), and all of which follows either the BSD or GNU lesser general license:
+GPULang uses the following libraries (which are automatically downloaded through fips), and all of which follows either the BSD or GNU lesser general license:

-* mcpp
 * spv-tools

 GPULang also allows for compile time linking of shader programs, allowing outputting of shader binaries for graphics APIs that support them.